Skip to main content

 Neuroendocrine Crosstalk the Molecular Basis of Suppression

-The suppression of the male reproductive axis by is a sophisticated, evolutionarily conserved process mediated by intricate neuroendocrine crosstalk.
+The suppression of the male reproductive axis by chronic stress is a sophisticated, evolutionarily conserved process mediated by intricate neuroendocrine crosstalk.
 At the molecular level, the interaction between the HPA and HPG axes is not merely correlational but deeply mechanistic.
 The primary mediator of this inhibition is Corticotropin-Releasing Hormone (CRH), the apical regulator of the HPA axis.

 When neurons in the paraventricular nucleus (PVN) of the hypothalamus are activated by stressors, they release CRH, which acts on the anterior pituitary to trigger ACTH release.
 Simultaneously, these CRH neurons project to other areas of the hypothalamus, including the preoptic area, where the majority of Gonadotropin-Releasing Hormone (GnRH) neurons are located.